fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ---
-permalink: getting-started/plain-javascript/install-using-plain-javascript.html
 title: Installation | FusionCharts
 description: FusionCharts Suite XT is a JavaScript library that runs on your desktop and mobile web browsers.
 heading: Installation
 chartPresent: false
 ---

-The Vue-FusionCharts component lets you include FusionCharts in your VueJS projects and adds interactive JavaScript charts and graphs to your VueJS applications.
-Before we get into the installation process of the component, let's take a look at what sets the VueJS component apart.

-Some of the basic features of VueJS component are:

-* Easily create charts in JavaScript using your Vue code.
-* Can render charts using a **JSON/XML** URL or props array binding.
-* Auto-updates the chart object when the data source is modified.
+FusionCharts Suite XT—the industry's most comprehensive charting solution— is all about easing the whole process of data visualization through charts.
+This developer center includes everything that you'd want to know about FusionCharts Suite XT.

-In this article, we will show you how you can download and install the `Vue-FusionCharts` component and all the other dependencies on your system.
-You can use FusionCharts in your Vue project using any of the two modes given below:
+In this article, we will show you how you can download and install the `FusionCharts` library and all the other dependencies on your system.
+You can install FusionCharts in your project using any of the two modes given below:

 ## Choose your mode of installation:

 <table>
     <tr>
-        <td align="center">[Direct JavaScript files]({% site.baseurl %}/using-with-javascript-libraries/vuejs/installation#install-using-direct-javascript-files-1)</td>
+        <td align="center">[Direct JavaScript files]({% site.baseurl %}/getting-started/plain-javascript/install-using-plain-javascript#install-using-direct-javascript-files-2)</td>
-        <td align="center">[NPM]({% site.baseurl %}/using-with-javascript-libraries/vuejs/installation#install-fusioncharts-via-npm-4)</td>
+        <td align="center">[NPM]({% site.baseurl %}/getting-started/plain-javascript/install-using-plain-javascript#install-fusioncharts-via-npm-5)</td>
     </tr>
 </table>

 ## Install using Direct JavaScript files

-In order to install and start working with Vue-FusionCharts you need to:

-* [Download](https://vuejs.org/v2/guide/installation.html) the `Vue core library`.
-* [Download](https://www.fusioncharts.com/vue-fusioncharts/) the Vue-FusionCharts plugin which contains the `vue-fusioncharts.js` file.
-* [Download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT which contains the necessary JavaScript files.
+FusionCharts Suite XT is a JavaScript library that runs on your desktop and mobile web browsers.
+Click [here](https://www.fusioncharts.com/download/ '@@open-newtab') to download the library.

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the download package into your project folder.
 The folder structure is shown below:

 ![Js Folder Structure]({% site.baseurl %}/images/js-folder-structure.png)

+After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.
 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt` folder: